jasht1/Uni-Projects/Energy Systems and Conversion/CourseWork/Report - Energy Systems and Conversion Coursework.md

 The condenser flow rate ($\dot m_c$) was tested at regular intervals between $2 \ \text{g/s}$ to $12 \ \text{g/s}$ at a low and a high evaporator flow rate ($\dot m_c$), being $10 \ \text{g/s}$ and $20 \ \text{g/s}$ respectively.

 The mass flow rates determined by readings taken from rotameters placed before the coils in the R634 demonstration unit.
-The coils in the evaporator and condenser both have thermometers measuring the fluid temperature as it enters and leaves the respective coil the difference between these readings is considered the temperature change.
+The coils in the evaporator and condenser both have thermometers measuring the fluid temperature as it enters and leaves the respective coil as well as thermometers measuring the ambient temperature of the phase change chamber.

 ![[R634 Demonstration Unit Diagram (SVG) - Energy Systems and Conversion Coursework.svg]]